vinoccet/Automation_Dictionary/readme.md

 # Automation Dictionary

-Objective of this project is to provide all the required resources for the GenC onboarded resources and also a good reference one stop automation guide for existing resources.
+Objective of this project is to provide all the required resources for the onboarded resources and also a good reference one stop automation guide for existing resources.

 # Steps / Procedure to be followed